Try it out: bookbinding

 All work will be undertaken during the session.
 You will be taught by demonstration, discussion, visual aids, practical tasks and individual support and guidance from the tutor.

 Are there any other costs?
 Is there anything I need to bring?

-All materials and tools are provided for this course, you are welcome to bring your own bookbinding kit if you have one.
-Please bring a sharp pencil an eraser, and a notebook.
+Please bring a sharp pencil and notebook.
 You may like to bring an apron to protect your clothes.

 When I've finished, what course can I do next?

-On completion of this day you could join another bookbinding course in beginners Conservation or a longer general Bookbinding course or a short course on a different Bookbinding technique or structure.
+On completion of this day you could join a longer general bookbinding course or a short course on a different bookbinding technique or structure.